PESP and Manufactured Housing Action have released the Private Equity Manufactured Housing Tracker

 • The three states with the most private equity-owned manufactured home parks are:

-• Michigan has a disproportionate share of private equity-owned manufactured housing parks: private equity firms own one in every ten parks in MI
+• Michigan has a disproportionate share of private equity-owned manufactured housing: private equity firms own one in every seven manufactured homes in MI

 • Private equity firms have been aided in their acquisitions of manufactured home parks by the U.S. Government sponsored lenders Fannie Mae and Freddie Mac.
-[3] Almost half (49%) of the private equity-owned parks identified for this tracker were financed by Fannie Mae or Freddie Mac.
+[3] More than half (52%) of the private equity-owned parks identified for this tracker were financed by Fannie Mae or Freddie Mac.
 In contrast, Fannie Mae or Freddie Mac financed just 9% of all the manufactured home parks in the U.S. [4]

 Introduction